 The religion that is most common in western and central Latvia is Lutheranism.
 Latvia has its Lutheran church, divided into three districts (Riga, Liepaja, and Daugavpils) and possesses around 300 churches.
 Other minor religions in Latvia are Jewish, Muslim, Buddhist, Seventh-Day Adventists, and other religions.

 Latvian culture, traditions, events, festivals, and other activities are rich and exciting.
 If you want to visit Latvia and experience these adventures, you should learn Latvian first.
-You can use the Ling app by Simya Solutions.
+You can use the Ling app.

 This amazing language learning app will help you have a conversation or small talk with Latvians.
 With its exercises, mini-games, and quizzes, you will be able to learn the language quickly.
 Its chatbot system will improve your conversational skills.